gt-crnch/crnch-summit-2024/student_poster_session/crnch_summit_poster_session_instructions.md

 ## Bringing your Poster to the Summit

-Please either drop off your poster when you check in Thursday morning or by 11 AM on Thursday so that we have time to set all the posters up.
-The poster session will run during lunch, and posters should remain up for the afternoon break.
-Please plan to have at least one person near your poster during lunch.
+Please either drop off your poster when you check in Thursday morning or by 1 PM on Thursday so that we have time to set all the posters up.
+The poster session will run during the afternoon session, and posters should remain up from lunch through the end of the first day.
+Please plan to have at least one person near your poster during the poster session.

 ## Online Posting of Your Poster PDF and Abstract